lightning-falcons/CubePlugin/README.md

 ### Odometry File Format
 The following file format is compulsory for the odometry csv file.
 Do NOT include any headers.

+Please note: the roll, pitch and yaw should be in the `XYZ` format.

 | Any number | Timestamp in nanoseconds | x | y | z | Roll | Pitch | Yaw |
 | --- | --- | --- | --- | --- | --- | --- | --- |